AgileRL/AgileRL/docs/trainers/index.rst

 Installation
 ^^^^^^^^^^^^

-Make sure you have the extra dependencies for Arena installed, available via:
+Make sure you have `agilerl-arena` installed, either directly or through the AgileRL extra:

 .. code-block:: bash

+  pip install agilerl-arena
+  # or
-  pip install agilerl[arena]
+  pip install "agilerl[arena]"

 Authentication